SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Experiments

 We conduct experiments to evaluate SimCity's ability to perform macroeconomic simulations and to display urban development dynamics.
 A key limitation of existing frameworks~\citep{lengnick2013agent, li2024econagentlargelanguagemodelempowered} is the lack of a common basis for comparison.
 Prior studies often highlight a relatively small set of selected macroeconomic phenomena, making it difficult to gauge and compare the capacities of different simulation frameworks.

-To address this gap, we compile a checklist of canonical macroeconomic ``stylized facts'' from the broad economics literature \citep{blanchard1989lectures, williamson2014macroeconomics, jorda2017macrofinancial,Axtell2025AgentBased}, many of which have previously been used to evaluate other ABM models.
-We then use this checklist to assess SimCity's ability to reproduce established patterns and to simulate new ones under novel economic shocks.
-Taking advantage of SimCity's rich framework, we aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: What phenomena emerge in SimCity, compared with prior simulation environments? \item \textbf{RQ2}: Are emergent regularities robust across multiple simulations? \item \textbf{RQ3}: How does SimCity grow during the move-in phase? \item \textbf{RQ4}: To what extent can SimCity reflect against external shock? \end{itemize}
+To address this gap, we compile a checklist of canonical macroeconomic ``stylized facts'' from the broad economics literature \citep{blanchard1989lectures, williamson2014macroeconomics, jorda2017macrofinancial, Axtell2025AgentBased}, many of which have previously been used to evaluate other ABM models.
+We then use this checklist to assess SimCity's ability to exhibit established patterns and to simulate new ones under novel economic shocks.
+Taking advantage of SimCity's rich framework, we aim to answer the following research questions: